mpieva/quicksand/README.md

 ### Run quicksand

 quicksand is executed directly from github.
-With the databases created and the testdata downloaded, run the pipeline as follows:
+With the test-database created and the test-file downloaded, run the pipeline as follows:

 ```bash
 # set this if you encounter a heap-space error to increase the memory that is used by nextflow